 I have named the XML file for the English installation install_en-us.xml and the Swedish install_sv-se.xml.

-You can create a XML file using this online tool: https://officedev.github.io/Office-IT-Pro-Deployment-Scripts/XmlEditor.html
+You can create an XML file using this online tool: https://officedev.github.io/Office-IT-Pro-Deployment-Scripts/XmlEditor.html

-Here is the example of the English version.
+Here is an example of the English version.
 Make the modifications for your organization:

 <Configuration> <Add Channel="Deferred" OfficeClientEdition="32" OfficeMgmtCOM="TRUE"> <Product ID="O365ProPlusRetail"> <Language ID="en-US" /> <ExcludeApp ID="Groove" /> </Product> </Add> <Display AcceptEULA="TRUE" Level="None" /> <Logging Level="Standard" /> <Property Value="1" Name="AUTOACTIVATE" /> <Property Value="FALSE" Name="FORCEAPPSHUTDOWN" /> <Property Value="0" Name="SharedComputerLicensing" /> <Property Value="FALSE" Name="PinIconsToTaskbar" /> <Updates Enabled="FALSE" /> </Configuration>

 Change the below XML file to fit your needs.
 If you want to uninstall several languages, you need to copy the Language ID line and add the new language.

 <Configuration> <Display Level="None" AcceptEULA="True" /> <Property Name="FORCEAPPSHUTDOWN" Value="False" /> <Remove> <Product ID="O365ProPlusRetail"> <Language ID="en-us" /> </Product> </Remove> </Configuration>